mosra/m.css/doc/documentation/doxygen.rst

 :py:`i.brief`                   Brief documentation
 :py:`i.deprecated`              Deprecation status [7]_
-:py:`i.since`                   Since which version the entry is available [8]_ :py:`i.is_final`                Whether the class is :cpp:`final`.
+:py:`i.since`                   Since which version the entry is available [8]_ :py:`i.is_inline`               Whether this is an :cpp:`inline` namespace.
+Set
+                                only for namespaces.
+:py:`i.is_final`                Whether the class is :cpp:`final`.
 Set only for
                                 classes.
 :py:`i.has_nestable_children`   If the list has nestable children (i.e., dirs